The fear of losing money

 Investing isn’t about avoiding loss completely

-or the risk of long-term loss of purchasing power
+the slow (long-term) loss of purchasing power by doing nothing

 Pou résumé